 What Types of Insurance Do Architects Need?

 The primary business insurance coverage that architects should carry is errors and omissions, or E&O insurance for short, which is also commonly referred to as professional liability and less commonly as professional indemnity.
 The main purpose of errors and omissions and professional liability insurance is to protect architects against claims from clients such as accusations of mistakes/errors in the architects work.
 This therefor makes errors and omissions or professional liability the most important type of business insurance that an architect carries.
 Next we have general liability insurance, which is most commonly carried by architects in order to satisfy contractual requirements with a client or landlord but may also be needed in order to be properly covered against certain types of claims as outlined below.
-Larger architectural operations with employees and/or commercial vehicles may also have a need for workers compensation and business auto policies.
 Commercial umbrella insurance, or excess liability coverage, may also be required by contracts with an architect’s clients, in which case an umbrella/excess policy may be needed.
 Commercial property insurance is also available to architects who own property such as the building that they occupy, along with office contents like computers and office furniture.
 Cyber liability insurance can often also be important for architects who deal with sensitive client information.

 Why Do Architects Need Errors and Omissions – Professional Liability?